navcoin/navcoin-org/content/for-developers/index.md

 {{< zig_section
-titleText="Get Funded By The NavCoin Network" imgSrc="/images/for-developers/dev-get-involved.svg" paragraphText="NavCoin’s Community Fund enables any developer to get paid by the network for their contributions to the NavCoin.
+titleText="Get Funded By The NavCoin Network" imgSrc="/images/for-developers/dev-get-involved.svg" paragraphText="NavCoin’s Community Fund enables any developer to get paid by the network for their contributions to the NavCoin ecosystem.
 Projects are funded and approved by the decentralized network with no central authority.
 This ensures NavCoin’s direction remains firmly in the best interest of the network and is autonomously determined by the community." buttonText="Learn more" buttonUrl="/community-fund" buttonImgSrc="/images/icons/rightward-arrow.svg"